VascoElbrecht/JAMP/README.md

 sudo R CMD INSTALL JAMP
 ```

-### Licence
+## Licence

-**JAMP is for non profit and academic use only.** If you wish to use JAMP commercially, please kindly request permission from Vasco Elbrecht first.
+**JAMP is for non profit and academic use only.** If you wish to use any aspects of JAMP commercially, please kindly request permission from [Vasco Elbrecht](mailto:luckylion07@googlemail.com) first.
 Thank you!